-Express communicates with the database MongoDB (NoSQL database) using the mongoose.
-Everything in the database has a representation in the form of manipulable objects called Models to simplify access and operations performed on the database and this representation is done by mongoose ODM
+Express communicates with the MongoDB database (NoSQL database) using mongoose.
+Everything in the database has a representation in the form of manipulable objects called models to simplify access and operations performed on the database, which is represented by mongoose ODM.